SollyBunny/ddnet/README.md

 A hammer deathmatch where you only die from spikes.
 Every time you are hit you loose health which increases the knockback you take.
-Pickup hearts and sheilds to reduce knockback.
+Pickup hearts and shields to reduce knockback.

 ### TTSmash